gssi-uvigo/Plethora/README.md

 module_buildModel - subproject with a tool to automatize the training of Word2Vec and Doc2Vec models

 REQUIREMENTS

+This project has been developed and tested with Pyhton 3.7

-Check you have installed the following python packages, at least with the indicated version
+The following packages are used (with the indicated version number).

 smart_open==4.1.0
 Flask==1.1.2